benmclaren/personal-site/ben_personal_site/content/articles/arraytohash.md

 Our method should do the following:

 - If no block is given, then the hash keys should just be integer indexes of elements in the array, converted as Strings.
-- If a block is given, call it passing the array index and use what’s returned as the hash key.
+- If a block is given, call it, passing the array index and use what’s returned as the hash key.

 This the code that we would need to perform this.
 ```ruby